Fixed-income Segments, Issuers, and Investors

 Which of the following fixed-income instruments is most likely to be favored by pension funds and insurance companies due to its long-term maturity profile and fixed periodic coupon cash flows?

-1. Treasury bills.
+1. Treasury bills

-2. Asset-backed securities (ABS).
+2. Asset-Backed securities (ABS)

-3. Treasury bonds.
+3. Treasury bonds

 Solution

-The correct answer is C.
+The correct answer is C:

 Treasury bonds fall under the long-term (>10 years) segment of the fixed-income market.
-Pension funds and insurance companies with long investment time horizons favor these fixed-income instruments due to their fixed periodic coupon cash flows and maturity profile that match their long-term liabilities.
+Pension funds and insurance companies with long investment time horizons favor these fixed-income instruments due to their fixed periodic coupon cash flows and maturity profile that matches their long-term liabilities.

 A is incorrect: Treasury bills are short-term instruments with a maturity of less than one year.

-B is incorrect: Asset-backed securities (ABS) typically have an intermediate-term maturity of 1-10 years.
+B is incorrect: Asset Backed securities (ABS) typically have an intermediate-term maturity of 1-10 years.

 Question #2